-1. Why do you think your sales are falling short of plan?
+1. Why do you think your sales are falling short of the plan?

-“Why?” can be a very powerful question, as long as you don’t settle for the first answer.
+The first sales question to ask is “Why?” this can be a very powerful question, as long as you don’t settle for the first answer.

 The 5 Whys technique pioneered by Toyota forces you to drill deeper into your issues until you’ve identified the root cause.